Price

 Location Overview

-Shira Plateau (3,500–3,900 m): Vast ancient caldera (one of Kilimanjaro's three volcanic cones), 70 km² of open moorland dotted with giant lobelias and senecios; dramatic western views of the Kibo summit and Shira Cathedral ridge.
+An ancient caldera—one of Kilimanjaro’s three volcanic cones—spanning approximately 70 km².
+This high-altitude plateau features open moorland dotted with giant lobelias and senecios, offering dramatic panoramic views of Kibo Peak and the Shira Cathedral ridge.
+The gentle terrain supports gradual acclimatization.

 Geography & Access